coreos/docs/running-coreos/bare-metal/booting-with-ipxe/index.md

 ### Choose a Channel

-CoreOS is released into master, alpha and beta channels.
+CoreOS is released into alpha and beta channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

 ### Setting up the Boot Script